TylerBrock/mongo-hacker/README.md

 * These enhancements are useful to me but they don't make sense for everyone.
 Feel free to tweak to your desire and please submit pull requests.
 * Does not work in Windows (currently)
 * Does not work with shells or db servers < 2.2 (currently)
+* Updates called on existing cursors are new and experimental (see notes in API secion)

 ## Installation